-I thought it's about time to demystify the SEO process.
-Every client I work with has access to what I am doing, why I am doing it, and what is expected to happen.
-Doesn't mean they always understand or even ask.
-But that doesn't mean I can't accurately describe what it is that I am doing and what the results should be.
+I thought it was about time to demystify the SEO process.
+Every client I work with has access to what I am doing, why I am doing it, and what the expected results should be.
+That doesn't mean they always understand or even ask.
+But that doesn't mean I can't accurately describe what I am doing and what the results should be.

 If you have any questions, please submit them to me: email@example.com.

 One of the most significant SEO challenges is the nature of the work.
 In my opinion, SEO work is front-loaded, subject to diminishing returns, and set on an ever-shifting landscape.